 I have lived in Seaham all my life and so the University of Sunderland is my local university.
-I had researched the reputation of the education department and was impressed with the finding.
-My sister, who is now a deputy head teacher, had studied there previously and had only positive feedback about it.
+I had researched the reputation of the Education department and was impressed.
+My sister, who is now a deputy headteacher, had studied there previously, and had only positive feedback about it.

-As graduation is approaching, I am now in the process of applying for jobs.
-I am hopeful of having a teaching job starting in September.
-Initially I will concentrate of becoming the best classroom teacher I can possibly be.
+As graduation is approaching, I am now in the process of applying for jobs, and I am hopeful that I will secure a teaching job by September.
+Initially, I will concentrate on becoming the best classroom teacher I can possibly be.
 As I become more experienced, I aim to become a Key Stage lead and eventually part of the senior leadership team.